Cryptocurrency Regulation in the UK

 CORPORATE REPORTING REQUIREMENTS IN THE UK

-Our team of dedicated and effective lawyers will be happy to provide you with customized support in registering with the FCA and in obtaining a crypto license in the UK.
-From the beginning of the process you will receive the support of specialists in the field of local legislation, company creation, reporting and tax advice.
+Our team of efficient and professional lawyers will be glad to render you customized assistance in FCA registration and obtaining a cryptocurrency license in the United Kingdom.
+You will receive the support of professionals in local legislation, creation, reporting, and tax advice from the very beginning of the procedure.

 Establish a Crypto Company in the UK

-The UK has recently set itself the goal of becoming the most desirable country to create and expand a crypto business, and is slowly transforming itself into a crypto-friendly place where innovation is encouraged through dynamic rules.
-While all this is under development, you can still implement your idea of crypto business in one of the most competitive economies in the world.
+Recently, the UK has set a goal for itself to become the most desirable country to create and expand a crypto business, and it is slowly turning itself into a crypto-friendly place where innovation, through dynamic rules, is encouraged.
+While this is still all in development, you are still able to realize your idea about a crypto business within one of the most competitive economies in the world.

-- The United Kingdom ranked 8th out of 190 countries on the World Bank’s 2019 Ease of Doing Business Index, which is a clear indication of a favourable business environment
+- The United Kingdom took 8th place among 190 countries according to the World Bank’s 2019 Ease of Doing Business Index, which definitely indicates a favorable business climate.

-- The United Kingdom ranks 11th out of 180 countries in the 2021 Corruption Perceptions Index, making it one of the most transparent and least corrupt countries
+- It is on the 11th position out of 180 countries in the Corruption Perception Index, 2021, reflecting to be amongst the most transparent and less corrupt countries.

-- London, the UK capital, is one of the global epicentres of financial services and entrepreneurship
+- London, the capital of the UK, is one of the epicenters of world finance and entrepreneurship.

-The UK companies are generally governed by the Companies Act 2006 which covers corporate documentation, company formation and other corporate principles and processes.
-Other relevant pieces of corporate legislation are the UK Corporate Governance Code and the Insolvency Act 1986.
+The UK companies are overall governed by the Companies Act 2006 which covers corporate documentation, company formation, and other corporate principles and processes.
+Other relevant pieces of corporate legislation include the UK Corporate Governance Code and the Insolvency Act 1986.

-The public register of the UK companies is maintained by the Companies House.
-It includes such publicly available information as registered address, a list of current and past officers and images of corporate documents.
-The Companies House is also responsible for the incorporation, registration and insolvency of companies.
+They maintain the UK companies public register and this includes any publicly available information on the registered address, current and past officers list, and images of corporate documents.
+Companies House is an agency responsible for the incorporation, registration and insolvency of companies.

-Since cryptocurrency businesses are partially regulated, you’ll possibly have to deal with the Financial Conduct Authority (FCA) whose main responsibility is to enforce AML/CFT regulations.
+As cryptocurrency businesses are partly regulated, you will probably have to deal with the Financial Conduct Authority (FCA) whose main task is just to enforce AML/CFT rules.

 Types of Business Entities